yassmineelsherief/Component1/README.md

-Maryam Zain 37-2211     the aim of this repository is to learn how to issue and have a conflict and solve the conflict
+Maryam Zain 37-2211     the aim of this repository is to learn how to issue and have a conflict and solve the conflict . bi student 3rd year 6th semester and excited to know more about the course

 Mohamed Magdy Helal Mousa 37-6873